peterdemin/peterdemin.github.io/source/17_notes/21-a_senior_engineer_s_guide_to_the_system_design_interview_p3.md

       - Identify the main objects and their relations.
       - What attributes do these objects have?
 Are they mutable?
       - Think about access patterns.
 "Given object X, return all related objects Y."
-        Consider the cross product of all related objects.
+        Consider the cross-product of all related objects.
       - List all the requirements you’ve identified and validate with your interviewer.
-      - Suggest complimentary features to demonstrate user-orientation.
+      - Suggest complimentary features to demonstrate user orientation.
     - Non-functional requirements:
       - Performance:
         - Synchronous user-facing workflows.
-        - Most frequently-accessed workflows.
+        - Most frequently accessed workflows.
       - Availability:
         - Tradeoffs with cost and consistency.
       - Security
-2. Data Types, API and Scale
+2. Data Types, API, and Scale
-    - List of Data Types we need to store: structured, blobs, media.
+    - List of Data Types we need to store: structured, blobs, and media.
     - API for these data types, HTTP verb with endpoint path for each access pattern.
     - Scale of the data and requests the system needs to serve.
         - Tell your interviewer: "It seems like we've identified the main requirements,